Skip to main content

 Latest developments

-In the First Committee of the UN General Assembly in October 2023, Japan reiterated its longstanding position in relation to the TPNW.
-‘The TPNW is an important Treaty that could be regarded as a final passage to a world without nuclear weapons,’ it said.
-‘However, in order to change the reality, engagement with the nuclear-weapon States is necessary.’5
+In the First Committee of the UN General Assembly in October 2024, Japan outlined its stance on the TPNW.
+‘The TPNW is an important treaty that could be regarded as a final passage to a world without nuclear weapons,’ it said.
+‘However, in order to change the reality, engagement with nuclear-weapon States is necessary.’8 Noting that 2025 will mark 80 years since the atomic bombings of Hiroshima and Nagasaki, Japan said that it had ‘assigned itself the mission of taking the lead in international efforts to achieve a world without nuclear weapons’.9

 Recommendations